-For more information about reporting obligations of charities, go to our webpage on financial reporting to government.
+For more information about reporting obligations of charities, see our webpage on financial reporting to government.

-Responsible persons
+Responsible people

-Charities must provide details of the charity's 'responsible persons' when they register with the ACNC.
+Charities must provide details of the charity's 'responsible people' when they register with the ACNC.

-'Responsible persons' are normally trustees, directors or committee members.
-Once registered, 'responsible persons' have obligations to the charity and to the ACNC, and their names are listed on the ACNC register.
+'Responsible people' are normally trustees, directors or committee members.
+Once registered, 'responsible people' have obligations to the charity and to the ACNC, and their names are listed on the ACNC register.
 These obligations relate particularly to the governance standards that apply to charities.

-For more information, see the ACNC's webpage on responsible persons.
+For more information, see the ACNC's webpage on responsible people.